teuk/mediabot_v3/docs/PLUGIN_ARCHITECTURE.md

     `factoids-v3` adopts `learn` and `forget` through the saved-handler bridge.
     `observe` cannot double-write, `on` uses one authorized core mutation, and rollback restores all four mounted handlers.
 Recall remains historical.
+23. **MB762 — factoid recall-counter authority:** complete in source.
+The existing on-only factoid-write facade gains one exact normalized-keyword increment scoped by the invocation channel.
+Observe is suppressed before SQL, forged invocations remain rejected, and no command adopts it yet.

 The quote path is stabilized and receives no further expansion here.
-After MB761, `whatis` must still wait for distinct recall-counter authority.
-A live pilot may promote the four mounted factoid commands on one development channel only, must use disposable mutation evidence for `learn`/`forget`, and must retain immediate policy rollback.
+After MB762, `whatis` and `?keyword` still wait for the reversible MB763 adoption.
+A live pilot may promote the four currently mounted factoid commands on one development channel only, must use disposable mutation evidence for `learn`/`forget`, and must retain immediate policy rollback.